Thunderrock424242/Lore-Generator/README.md

 environment variable.
 Leaving the field blank and using the environment variable keeps the key out of plain-text config files.
 Avoid committing your personal API key to version control.

+We recommend using OpenAI's ChatGPT-4o model (`openai_model: gpt-4o`) for the most coherent lore.
+When `ai_generated` is set to `true` and an API key is provided, lore is generated through ChatGPT-4o.

+If you prefer not to use AI, set `ai_generated` to `false` or omit the API key and the mod will fall back to its built-in generator, which creates simple placeholder books.